 Market research can often get de-prioritized.
 Yet, having an effective market research can be a game changer for your marketing strategy.

-By taking the time to craft a goal-oriented market research plan, you can ensure that your team is keeping its focus on high value initiatives that will either give you a leg up on the competition, strengthen your connection with your audience, or both.
+Take the time to craft a goal-oriented market research plan.
+This will ensure that your team focuses on high-value initiatives.
+These initiatives will either give you a leg up on the competition, strengthen your connection with your audience, or both.

 But what does a effective, goal-oriented market research plan look like?
 We’ve compiled dozens (if not hundreds) here at Alchemer, and these are what we’ve found to be key drivers of success.